 Broadly, my research straddles the subfields of international and comparative political economy.
 More specifically, my research interests revolve around questions of how domestic and international institutions shape human and economic outcomes.

-Additionally, while working on my dissertation, I’ve discovered how much fun measurement is, and have been working on several projects addressing human rights measurement.
+Additionally, while working on my dissertation, I’ve discovered how much fun measurement is, and have been working on several projects addressing human rights measurement, state capacity, and international sensitivity.